Fatema-ruhi/AnnualReport_DataAnalysis/README.md

 * Created **summary tables and charts** aligned with reporting standards from the [FY23 OEO Annual Report](https://oeo.mo.gov/wp-content/uploads/2024/05/fy23-annual-report-final.pdf).

----

 ✅ **Result**: A fully automated pipeline starting from SQL-based raw data extraction, through data cleaning and transformation, to end-to-end reporting with **Tableau dashboards** and **Excel summaries**.

----

-Let me know if you want me to **generate this full README for you** with folder structure suggestions!

   * Tables and visualizations: Include the key tables you created or graphs that summarize findings.
   * Summary and insights: Brief text blocks explaining what the data shows.